AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 ## Overview
-Simple Windows Hardening (SWH) works best on Windows Home and Pro editions.
+SWH works best on Windows Home and Pro editions.
 It is a portable application that allows configuring Windows built-in features to support antivirus and prevent fileless malware.
 SWH is adjusted to the home environment.
 After the initial configuration, it can be closed, and all protection comes from the Windows built-in features.